 If you think about it, every city has a story to tell on how history shaped what it became today.
 But some stand out from others – the landmarks, the monuments, the historical buildings and homes.
 If you’re a history buff who can’t get enough, be sure to add some of these places to your next vacation itinerary.
 Trust us, they’re worth it.

-Beacon Hill is a fascinating early 19th century neighborhood with narrow streets.
+Beacon Hill is a fascinating early 19th-century neighborhood with narrow streets.
 The row houses are nearly all in brick in Federal, Victorian and Georgian styles.
-This National Historic District is exceptionally well-preserved, with well maintained houses, low-traffic streets paved with cobblestones and gas-lit street lighting.
+This National Historic District in Boston is exceptionally well-preserved, with well maintained houses, low-traffic streets paved with cobblestones and gas-lit street lighting.
 An ideal surrounding for the urban romantic.

 Ben Franklin, the Liberty Bell, the Declaration of Independence, the US Constitution, not to mention the Philly Cheesesteak… Philadelphia is home to some of the greatest treasures of our nation.
 No wonder it used to be our capital city!
 Although Philly has certainly changed since the 18th century, history buffs will still enjoy everything the city has to offer, whether it’s a period-piece tour through important landmarks, a notable museum, or just a day spent at the park.